 The attorneys at Habush Habush & Rottier have been serving individuals throughout Wisconsin for over 75 years.
 With 13 offices across the state, we have handled a broad range of cases and have the knowledge and experience to achieve results for injured victims.

-If you were the victim of a car defect and want to pursue compensation, contact our firm today.
+If you were the victim of a car defect, contact our firm today.
 You can contact Habush Habush & Rottier at 800-2-HABUSH (800-242-2874) to speak to one of our experienced attorneys.